Russian defence chief keeps job despite Ukraine routs thanks to Putin

 A source close to the Russian authorities who declined to be named because they were not authorised to speak to the media cited an old Russian saying to provide another reason why they thought it was unlikely Shoigu would be replaced anytime soon.

-"You don't change horses at a crossroads," they said, a reference to the need to ensure continuity in turbulent times.
+"You don't change horses mid-stream," they said, a reference to the need to ensure continuity in turbulent times.
 The Russian army has been learning from its mistakes and successfully adapting, the source said.

 A senior NATO diplomat and a senior EU official said they regarded Putin and his generals as the main decision-makers on Ukraine anyway, rather than Shoigu.